liang-bo96/Eelbrain/doc/development.rst

    Reviewers noted that this made the review process very challenging.
    This experience highlighted the importance of smaller, more focused PRs to facilitate timely and effective feedback.

 5. **Address feedback**: Engage with the code review process by responding to comments and pushing new commits to your branch to address the feedback.
+When you've addressed all comments and are ready for re-review, leave a comment on the PR to notify the reviewers.

 Testing and Validation